Noelle.dev

 jq is a very useful tool for parsing and manipulating JSON documents on the command line.
 For a comprehensive reference on all the features, see the jq manual.

-The following examples will use this document as input:
+The following examples will use this data.json document as input:

 {